Analyzing CDN Traffic to Your Website

 - Your website is requesting files which don’t exist but should actually be there.
 This is one scenario that you should avoid and will want to further analyze by using the real-time logging features we mention further down in this post.

-The second tool available under “Reporting” in the KeyCDN dashboard is Geo Stats.
+The third tool available under “Reporting” in the KeyCDN dashboard is Geo Stats.
 This allows you to see easily see the top ten countries by both data transferred and the number of requests.
 Immediately you can know where the bulk of your traffic is coming from.
 It is sorted by country, country code, and bytes transferred/number of requests.
-As of November 2015, it is now also possible to filter the data by the date and the zone.
+As of November 2015, it is now also possible to filter the data by the date and the Zone.